logo logo

 If you are in trouble in the military, you need help, guidance, and an experienced attorney practicing as a military defense lawyer to advocate for you!

-We are criminal defense lawyers who only represent military clients and only handle military cases.
+We are civilian criminal defense lawyers who only represent military clients and only handle military cases.
 If you are in trouble in the military, we are your defenders!

-You have too much at stake not to mount the strongest defense possible.
+If you are in trouble in the military, you have too much at stake for your military career and future not to mount the strongest defense possible.
 For Attorney Richard V. Stevens, that strength has grown over more than a quarter century of military law experience.
 Mr. Stevens is a former active duty military JAG attorney, and he has been handling military cases since 1995, as a civilian defense counsel since 2001.
-The attorneys in his firm have combined decades of military law experience.
-Attorney Stevens established this military defense law firm to provide zealous defense for members of the military who are facing military adverse actions.
+Over the many years of military defense experience, Attorney Stevens has been endorsed and invited as a speaker and instructor in military law, and he has repeatedly been recommended as an attorney to represent military clients, by former military judges and former senior JAG lawyers.
+Mr. Stevens, and the attorneys in his firm, have combined decades of military law experience.
+Attorney Stevens established this military defense law firm to provide zealous defense for members of the military who are facing military investigations, disciplinary actions, adverse actions, board hearings, and courts-martial.

 A military court-martial trial, adverse board hearing, disciplinary action, other administrative adverse action, or investigation could seriously jeopardize your military career, rank, reputation, future retirement and benefits, and even your freedom.
 Depending on the action, you could face prison time, discharge, demotion, lost or reduced pension, or other devastating professional and personal consequences.